 Just think: If several kids in the class are writing about the same topic as you, it's certain that they'll check out all the books if you wait long enough.
+All those other students probably started researching right away.
 There's no way you'll get a good grade if all the research material is checked out.

 Even if you're the only one researching your topic, you've got a great chance of failing if you try to cram a month's worth of research and writing into a few days (or hours!).